 Janina holds a master’s degree in economics from the University of Mainz, Germany, and the University of Verona, Italy.

-Janina is a non-executive board member of Konecranes Oyj, Finland and the German Pension Benefit Guaranty Association.
+Janina is a non-executive board member of Konecranes Oyj, Finland, TUI AG and the German Pension Benefit Guaranty Association.
 She is an active supporter of various national and international diversity initiatives.
 She is also a member of the international Advisory Board of Hertie School of Governance in Berlin, Germany and IESE Business School in Barcelona, Spain.
 She is serving as board member of several government initiatives such as the Innovation Council (Federal Ministry of Digitization) and the “Council of future of work” (Federal Ministry for Labor and Social Affairs).

 She is a sought-after advisor and speaker.
 In a nonchalant, analytical and competent manner, she is committed to her core issues of disruption, diversity and digitisation.
 As one of the few women in top positions, she has gained an enormous reputation - far beyond the German-speaking world.